swalberg/f5-icontrol/README.md

 * Support Ruby 2.0.0 and 2.1.0
 * Make the interface to the library more Ruby-esque

-But given the original one was pretty straightforward I decided to start over.
+But given the original one was pretty bare-bones, I started over.

 ## Installation